yearn/yearn-devdocs/docs/resources/risks/risk-score.md

 ### Team Knowledge

 Measures the amount of expertise on a strategy that is shared amongst Yearn contributors.
 How many contributors can manage the strategy and respond in an emergency?
-The less people who can manage and respond during an emergency the riskier the strategy assessment in this dimension:
+The fewer people who can manage and respond during an emergency the riskier the strategy assessment in this dimension:

 <table>
   <tr>